hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo/tutorial-site/content/subscriptions/3-create-subscription.md

 ---
 title: "Create Subscription and Render Result"
 metaTitle: "Apollo Subscription Component | GraphQL React Apollo Tutorial"
 metaDescription: "Integrate React Apollo Subscription Component to watch for changes in realtime data.
-We use GraphQL subscriptions as an example to get live data"
+We use GraphQL subscriptions as an example to get live data in the React app"
 ---

 import GithubLink from "../../src/GithubLink.js";